EnzymeAD/rustbook/src/future_work.md

 Enzyme partly supports multiple MLIR dialects.
 MLIR can offer great runtime performance benefits for certain workloads.
 It would be nice to have a `rustc_codegen_mlir`, but there is a very large number of open questions around the design.

-### Checkpointing
-While Enzyme is very fast due to running optimizations before AD, we don't explore all the classical AutoDiff tricks yet.
-Namely we do miss support for adjusting checkpointing decisions, which describes the question of whether we want to cache or recompute values needed for the gradient computations.
-It generally lies in NP to find the optimal balance for each given program, but there are good approximations.
-You can think of it in terms of custom allocators.
-Replacing the algorithm might affect your runtime performance, but does not affect the result of your function calls.
-In the future it might be interesting to let the user interact with checkpointing.